-The development is located in unincorporated Miami-Dade County.
-As of the Census date, the 2020 Census, the Miami-Dade County has a population in excess of 75,000 people.
-Therefore, the District is not located in a County defined as a "small county", according to Section 120.52, Fla.
+The development is located in City of Homestead.
+As of the Census date, the 2020 Census, the City of Homestead has a population in excess of 10,000 people and Miami-Dade County has a population in excess of 75,000 people.
+Therefore, the proposed District is not located in a City defined as a "small city" or a County defined as a "small county", according to Section 120.52, Fla.
 Stat.